 Report information for these two tables in columns as described above.
 If a Top 20 counterparty already is reported on another tab (for example, 1a - Top Counterparties by 95% of Total CVA), then a BHC need not include that counterparty in the corresponding Top 20 table and instead would report only 19 counterparties.

-Worksheet 1.c—Top 20 counterparties ranked by Net CE
+F.1.c—Top 20 counterparties ranked by Net CE

 This worksheet is comprised of three tables of Top 20 Counterparties: